Puppeteer API Reference for axe DevTools for Web

 AXE_TRACK_USAGE Boolean

-This method allows users to opt in to sending data to the usage service
+The enableTracking() method allows users to opt in to send data to the usage service.

 .enableTracking(state: boolean)

-This example shows the enableTracking method paired with analysis method which logs the results object to the console
+This example shows the enableTracking method paired with the analyze method, which logs the results object to the console:

 new AxeDevToolsPuppeteer(page)